HarperDB/documentation/docs/administration/cloning.md

 A fully connected topology is when all nodes are replicating (publish and subscribing) with all other nodes.
 A fully connected clone maintains this topology with addition of the new node.
 When a clone is created, replication is added between the leader and the clone and any nodes the leader is replicating with.
 For example, if the leader is replicating with node-a and node-b, the clone will replicate with the leader, node-a and node-b.

 To run clone node with the fully connected option simply pass the environment variable `HDB_FULLY_CONNECTED=true`

+### Cloning overtop of an existing HarperDB instance

+_Note: this will completely overwrite any system tables (user, roles, nodes, etc.) and any other databases that are named the same as ones that exist on the leader node.
+It will also do the same for any components.

+To create a clone over an existing install of HarperDB use the environment variable `HDB_CLONE_OVERTOP=true`

 ## Cloning steps